 Phase 1: 2010-2013

 OES-Environmental (the task formerly known as Annex IV) member countries collaborated to create a searchable, publicly available database of research and monitoring information to evaluate environmental effects.
-The database, housed in the Tethys Knowledge Base, includes data from MRE projects, research studies and case study reports.
+The database, housed in the Tethys Knowledge Base, includes data from marine energy projects, research studies and case study reports.
 Two international scientific workshops were held to provide input for the database and to inform the 2013 Final Annex IV Report.

 Partner Nations (6):